-I see the ruddy face of Representative John Larson roar through my Facebook news hole this afternoon, and, shortly after thinking who the hell’s he, I click the video and give thanks I’m not one of his Republican opponents on the floor of the House as in strong voice he rips their “profiles in lack of courage” and says there’s time to “expose a lot of (their) myths, like this notion that social security and Medicare are entitlements.”
+The ruddy face of Representative John Larson roars through my Facebook news hole this afternoon, and, shortly after wondering who the hell’s he, I click the video and watch as in strong voice he addresses Republican opponents on the floor of the House, saying it’s time to “expose a lot of (their) myths, like this notion that social security and Medicare are entitlements.”

-This guy’s an ass kicker, I conclude, and would make a hell of a president.
-I promptly Google him and learn he’s from Connecticut and age sixty-nine, two years younger and much more lucid than Donald Trump, but John Larson supports energy independence, clean renewable fuels, reducing greenhouse gases, protecting consumers, and increasing efficiency of products, buildings, and vehicles.
-Those positions, along with preserving social security and Medicare, make him unelectable on a national level.
-In order to win the presidency today, Larson would have to become a liar, a racist, a thief, and a warmonger.
-I doubt he wants the job.
+I conclude he’d make a good president and Google him to learn he’s from Connecticut and age sixty-nine, two years younger and much more lucid than Donald Trump, but supports energy independence, clean renewable fuels, reducing greenhouse gases, protecting consumers, and increasing efficiency of products, buildings, and vehicles.
+Those positions, along with preserving social security and Medicare, make him unelectable.